stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   For it had been a man.
 This much was clear despite the nauseous eyes, the voiceless simianism, and the daemoniac savagery.
-They dressed its wound and carted it to the asylum at Sefton, where it beat its head against the walls of a padded cell for sixteen years&mdash;until the recent mishap, when it escaped under circumstances that few like to mention.
-What had most disgusted the searchers of Arkham was the thing they noticed when the monster&rsquo;s face was cleaned&mdash;the mocking, unbelievable resemblance to a learned and self-sacrificing martyr who had been entombed but three days before&mdash;the late Dr. Allan Halsey, public benefactor and dean of the medical school of Miskatonic University.
+They dressed its wound and carted it to the asylum at Sefton, where it beat its head against the walls of a padded cell for sixteen years--until the recent mishap, when it escaped under circumstances that few like to mention.
+What had most disgusted the searchers of Arkham was the thing they noticed when the monster's face was cleaned--the mocking, unbelievable resemblance to a learned and self-sacrificing martyr who had been entombed but three days before--the late Dr. Allan Halsey, public benefactor and dean of the medical school of Miskatonic University.

   To the vanished Herbert West and to me the disgust and horror were supreme.
 I shudder tonight as I think of it; shudder even more than I did that morning when West muttered through his bandages,

-  &ldquo;Damn it, it wasn&rsquo;t   quite   fresh enough!&rdquo;
+   "Damn it, it wasn't   quite   fresh enough! "

         III.
 Six Shots by Midnight